 Movement Meditation

 Movement meditation uses the body’s motion as the anchor for your awareness.
 For those who find it difficult to sit still, these practices offer a dynamic way to cultivate a state of present-moment focus.
 The key is to synchronize your physical actions with your attention, creating a state of flowing concentration.
 Well-known examples include yoga, where awareness is placed on the breath and body through different postures, as well as qigong and walking meditation.
+Sufi whirling and tai chi are also good examples, turning complex choreography into a singular point of focus.

 Other Types of Meditation